-Neal Gorenflo is the co-founder and publisher of Shareable Magazine, a nonprofit online magazine about sharing.
-As a former market researcher, stock analyst, and Fortune 500 strategist, Neal is perhaps an unlikely voice for sharing.
+Neal Gorenflo is the co-founder of Shareable, an award-winning news, action, connection hub for the sharing transformation.
 An epiphany in 2004 inspired Neal to leave the corporate world to help people share through Internet startups, publishing, grassroots organizing, and a circle of friends committed to the common good.

-During this career shift, Neal worked on sharing Internet startups including peer-to-peer asset sharing platform Moogul.com, an online DVD exchange, a spinout of Cisco’s corporate asset sharing platform, and white label asset sharing platform Divvy.com.
-Neal also worked for green social network Care2.com and FAS.research.
-At FAS, he lead a social network analysis project to help The Packard Foundation develop a sustainability strategy for the agriculture industry.
+During this career shift, Neal worked with startups including peer-to-peer asset sharing platform Moogul.com, an online DVD exchange, a spinout of Cisco’s corporate asset sharing platform, and white label asset sharing platform Divvy.com.
 To build community in the space, he co-organized The Abundance League monthly salons in San Francisco between 2005 and 2010.
 Through his exploration of sharing, Neal met those who would co-found Shareable with him.